October 17, 2025 (1mo ago) — last updated November 3, 2025 (16d ago)

 What Are Core Values Examples?
 7 Pillars to Define Your Life

-Struggling to define your purpose?
-Explore our guide on what are core values examples to find clarity and build an authentic life aligned with your true self.
+Summary: Struggling to define your purpose?
+Explore seven core values examples to find clarity and build an authentic life aligned with your true self.

 1. Integrity: The Foundation of Trust

-Integrity isn't just about telling the truth; it's about living in alignment with your principles, even when it's tough.
+Integrity isn’t just about telling the truth; it’s about living in alignment with your principles even when it’s difficult.
 It’s the quiet commitment to do the right thing, ensuring your actions consistently mirror your words.
-A person with integrity builds a life on a solid foundation of trust, not just with others, but with themselves.
-It's about being whole and undivided.
+A person with integrity builds a life on a solid foundation of trust4.

 Strategic Analysis: Living Integrity

 Integrity acts as an internal compass.
-When your actions align with your deepest beliefs, you eliminate internal conflict and self-doubt.
-This creates a powerful sense of self-trust that becomes the bedrock for all your decisions and relationships.
-It’s the difference between doing what is easy and doing what is right.
+When your actions align with your deepest beliefs, you reduce internal conflict and self-doubt.
+That consistency creates self-trust, which becomes the bedrock for decisions and relationships.

-Key Insight: True integrity is tested not in the spotlight, but in small, everyday choices when no one is watching.
-It's choosing to give correct change, admitting a mistake before it's discovered, or upholding a promise to yourself.
+Key Insight: True integrity is tested in small, everyday choices when no one is watching.
+It’s choosing to return extra change, admitting a mistake before it’s discovered, or honoring a promise to yourself.

-This value is fundamental because it directly impacts your self-worth and how others perceive you.
-Without it, other values like compassion or ambition can feel hollow.
+This value directly impacts self-worth and how others perceive you.
+Without it, values like compassion or ambition can feel hollow.

 Actionable Takeaways: How to Cultivate Integrity